-The importance of good vision is difficult to underestimate, but most people wait until they experience problems with their vision before they get an exam.
-At that point, getting an eye exam can be the first step to fixing eye problems, but the severity of vision deficits can be reduced if they are caught early by regular eye exams.
+The importance of good vision is difficult to underestimate.
+Most people wait until they experience problems with their vision to get an exam.
+At that point, getting an eye exam can be the first step to fixing existing eye problems.
+But the severity of vision deficits can be prevented if they are caught early by regular eye exams.

 Here are some of the benefits of thorough eye exams: